 did I mention that each Viking Longship has their own herb garden on board?
 Just another reason to love Viking!

-My first post about our Viking River Cruise talks more about the ship and the ports we visited, click on the link to learn more about our Viking River Cruise
+To Learn more about my Viking River Cruise check out my first post.
+It talks more about the ship and the ports we visited, click on the link to learn more about our Viking River Cruise

 If you enjoyed my post about #MyVikingStory please leave a comment, I love hearing from you!